buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     d  demo-0.3-py2.3.egg
     d  demoneeded-1.0-py2.3.egg

-Note that we removed the distribution option, and the distribution defaulted to the part name.
+Note that we removed the eggs option, and the eggs defaulted to the part name.

 The script is updated too: